Skip to main content

 R&D institutions

-Research organizations are the backbone of national science and knowledge creation.
-They are the place where non-business research and innovation is carried out, bringing together critical capacity and promoting a working environment that stimulates scientific creativity, the attraction of talent, scientific careers and advanced training of human resources.
+Organizations that conduct research are the backbone of national science and knowledge creation.
+They are the place where non-business research and innovation are developed, bringing together critical capacity and promoting a working environment that stimulates scientific creativity, attracts talent, fosters scientific careers, and provides advanced training for human resources.

-The "Science Law" establishes the legal framework for institutions dedicated to research and development (R&D) and defines the general principles for their evaluation and funding.
+The "Science Law"establishes the legal framework for institutions engaged in research and development (R&D) and defines the general principles for their evaluation and funding.